 In February 2007, I acquired a copy of Mrs. Egy's book.
 It was donated by my fifth cousin Wayne Preston, who in turn inherited it from the late Winans researcher Glenna Gandy.
 Glenna was also my fifth cousin and was Wayne's first cousin.
 Mrs. Egy distributed her book in a sturdy loose leaf binder which maintains the pages in good condition, but still makes it easy to remove a page for scanning.
 The pages I'm making available here were first scanned, then digitized.
 I make every effort to correct the minor errors introduced by this process, but nothing's perfect.
 I try to preserve the appearance and style of Alice's book by adding just enough formatting to make it look good on your screen, while not changing her text.
 I provide links here and there within her text to pages elsewhere in this Carey Family Album which contain additional information on the persons she mentions.
 In addition, the Carey Family Album surname indices include an entry for each person mentioned by Mrs. Egy in the pages I've transcribed.
 The entry's link points to the page which contains the first mention of that person in this transcription.
 It also includes the number which she assigned to the individual.

 My transcriptions of Mrs. Egy's book include several pages about my own line, and about certain other lines whose descendants have been in contact with me.
-I will add pages whenever time permits or researchers request them.
-I'll also be glad to look up information for you, and to copy selected pages which you might wish to study.
+I add more pages whenever time permits or researchers request them.
+I'll be glad to look up information for you, and to copy selected pages which you might wish to study.
 Let me know which Winans you're looking for and I'll see what I can find.
+Please check our page status table, which includes microfiche numbers for your convenience in locating data when you visit a Family History Center, and which can also tell you whether a page which interests you has already been transcribed and made available here.

 Mrs. Egy's monumental genealogical tome is more than 500 pages (7 microfiches) in length, and is broken down into several sections, with each section having its own page numbers and followed by its own index.1